-Interest: The Convertible Debentures pay interest on a semi-annual basis on January 31 and July 31 in each year commencing July 31, 2003.
+Interest: The New Debentures pay interest at a rate of 8.5% per annum on a semi-annual basis on January 31 and July 31 in each year commencing July 31, 2008.

-Conversion: The Convertible Debentures are convertible, at any time prior to the maturity date, by holders into Common Shares of the Corporation at a conversion price of \$4.50 per Common Share.
+Conversion: The New Debentures are convertible, at any time after 6 months from the date of issuance and prior to the maturity date, by holders into Common Shares of the Corporation at a conversion price of \$2.00 per Common Share.